 We first meet these men on the morning one of them will slaughter the other on the steps of his own home.
 We know little about them other than the fact Cunanan is a person clearly battling some dangerous demons; Versace, on the other hand, starts his tranquil mornings by putting on his self-designed boxer briefs.
 Cunanan screams on the beach while carrying around a gun and an obsession with powerful men.
 Versace takes in the views of that beach from his overwhelmingly grand seaside palace.
 These are two men who seem like they couldn’t live in worlds farther apart.

 The trick of Crime Story season 2 is in trying to convince you murderer and victim aren’t very different at all.
-Criss’ version of Cunanan, like all true-to-life reports of the infamous serial killer, reveals a shockingly likable, charismatic man, in a similar style to Versace’s genuine, beloved presence.
+Criss’ version of Cunanan, like all true-to-life reports of the infamous serial killer, reveals a shockingly likeable, charismatic man, in a similar style to Versace’s genuine, beloved presence.
 The only difference is, Cunanan’s charming persona masks a violent, disturbing pit of cruelty.

 We’re not dealing with the generally unattractive, immediately unnerving imprisoned murderers of Mindhunter here.
 Rather, Cunanan is a predator who hunts by camouflage.
 Because his hunting grounds are the highest, most expensive echelons of gay culture, he perfectly embodies the ideals of that time.
 He’s handsome.
 He’s inviting.
 He has the right watch.
 Even though you know Cunanan is actually a serial killer, it’s difficult not to enjoy simply seeing him move through the less bloody portions of Versace — and that’s the point.
 All of those little feigned personality manipulations are what helped Andrew Cunanan get away with actual murder for so long.